-The Gastric Sleeve and Lap-Band surgeries are two serious types of bariatric weight loss procedures for the morbidly obese.
+The Gastric Sleeve and Lap-Band surgery are two serious types of bariatric weight loss procedures for the morbidly obese.
 Patients interested in undergoing one of these two procedures sometimes get stumped by all of the different considerations.
 They don’t know which surgery to choose and leave overwhelmed and unable to move forward.
 If this includes you, don’t worry!
 UrgentMED is here to help.

 What are your weight loss options?
 Here’s our guide on Gastric Sleeve versus Lap-Band surgery.